-Psst: you'll DEFINITELY want to check out my article on budget wedding ideas for details on that, and more!
+Psst: you'll DEFINITELY want to check out my article on how to cut costs on a wedding for details on that, and more!

 Hack #2: Crowdsource Your Honeymoon Savings

 Have you ever heard of honeymoon registries?
-It’s a way to register for a location you want to go to, and have your guests help pay your way.
+It’s a way to register for a location you want to go to, even excursions and activities you want to do, and have your guests help pay your way as their wedding gift.

 How cool is that?